‘Aquitania’ Boston Naval Yard, 1942

 Those who were unable to re-board ‘Aquitania‘

-Ninety-three members of 2/4th failed to re-board HMT ‘Aquitania’ the morning of 16 January 1942.
+Ninety-three members of 2/4th failed to re-board HMT ‘Aquitania’ on the morning of 16 January 1942.
 They were detained at Fremantle Prison before being transferred to Claremont Details Camp, charged (AWOL) and fined.
 For reasons of age or health, five of these men did not continue their journey overseas.

 On 30th January 1942 the remaining 88 men were transported to Fremantle with their escort Officer, Lt.
 Colin Blakeway and boarded convoy “MS 3” departing Fremantle.
 The small convoy escorted by HMAS ‘Canberra ‘consisted of seven tankers destined for Palembang on Sumatra and four cargo ships for Tanjong Priok, the Port of Batavia on Java.
 One of the 4 cargo ships was the 7,475-ton SS ‘Marella’ carrying the machine gunners and their escort officer.